 The EU defines high-risk AI systems as those that have the potential to cause significant harm to EU citizens or the environment.
 Examples of high-risk AI systems include those used in critical infrastructure, transportation, and healthcare.
 The Act also includes AI systems that are used to make decisions that have legal or similarly significant effects, such as credit scoring or hiring decisions.

 Consult this article to find out whether your system classifies as high-risk!
-Or see Annex II and III of the EU AI Act which provide an extensive list of AI systems that classify as high-risk.
+Or see Annex I and III of the EU AI Act which provide an extensive list of AI systems that classify as high-risk.

 Companies that fail to comply with the AI Act and its extensive measures for high-risk AI Systems may face significant penalties.
-The Act introduces fines of up to 6% of the company’s annual global turnover or €30 million, whichever is higher.
+The Act introduces fines of up to 7% of the company’s annual global annual turnover or €35 million, whichever is higher, for violations on the prohibited systems.
+All other violations can receive fines of up to €15 million or 3% of the global turnover.
 Companies may also face reputational damage and legal action from affected individuals.

 The EU AI Act currently attaches a single set of generic requirements to all high-risk AI systems, but the requirements should be adapted to different applications to minimize overhead and ensure the appropriateness of measures.